kindmesdilabso/CherryStudio_themes/README.md

 2. Copy the context in [maple-neon.css](./maple-neon.css) file.
 3. Paste it into Cherry Studio.
 4. Here you go!

+## Customization
+You can fork the project and modify your own theme for Cherry Studio, for exact instructions, check [Cherry Studio Docs](https://docs.cherry-ai.com/personalization-settings/css).

 ## Inspiration
 ### Themes